asmadinah/TensorFlow-Developer-Professional-Certificate/Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning/README.md

-This folder contains lecture notes, optional labs and assignments of Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning
+This folder contains lecture notes, ungraded labs and assignments of Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning